HUBioDataLab/SELFormer/README.md

 ## Training and Evaluating Models

 ### Pre-Training
 To pre-train a model, please run the command below.
 If you have a SELFIES dataset, you can use it directly by giving the path of the dataset to __--selfies_dataset__.
-If you have a SMILES dataset, you can give the path of the dataset to __--smiles_dataset__ and the SELFIES dataset will be created at the path given to __--selfies_dataset__.
+If you have a SMILES dataset, you can give the path of the dataset to __--smiles_dataset__ and the SELFIES representations will be created at the path given to __--selfies_dataset__.

 ```
 python3 train_pretraining_model.py --smiles_dataset=data/molecule_dataset_smiles.txt --selfies_dataset=data/molecule_dataset_selfies.csv --prepared_data_path=data/selfies_data.txt --bpe_path=data/BPETokenizer --roberta_fast_tokenizer_path=data/RobertaFastTokenizer --hyperparameters_path=data/pretraining_hyperparameters.yml --subset_size=100000
 ```

 * __--smiles_dataset__: Path of the SMILES dataset.
-It is required if __--selfies_dataset__ does not exist.
-Optional.
+It is required if __--selfies_dataset__ does not exist (optional).
 * __--selfies_dataset__: Path of the SELFIES dataset.
 If a SELFIES dataset does not exist, it will be created at the given path using the __--smiles_dataset__.
-If it exists, SELFIES dataset will be used directly.
-Required.
+If it exists, SELFIES dataset will be used directly (required).
 * __--prepared_data_path__: Path of the intermediate file that will be created during pre-training.
 It will be used for tokenization.
-If it does not exist, it will be created at the given path.
-Required.
+If it does not exist, it will be created at the given path (required).
 * __--bpe_path__: Path of the BPE tokenizer.
-If it does not exist, it will be created at the given path.
-Required.
+If it does not exist, it will be created at the given path (required).
 * __--roberta_fast_tokenizer_path__: Path of the RobertaTokenizerFast tokenizer.
-If it does not exist, it will be created at the given path.
-Required.
+If it does not exist, it will be created at the given path (required).
 * __--hyperparameters_path__: Path of the yaml file that contains the hyperparameter sets to be tested.
 Note that these sets will be tested one by one and not in parallel.
-Example file is available at /data/pretraining_hyperparameters.yml.
-Required.
+Example file is available at /data/pretraining_hyperparameters.yml (required).
 * __--subset_size__: The size of the subset of the dataset that will be used for pre-training.
-By default, the whole dataset will be used.
-Optional.
+By default, the whole dataset will be used (optional).

 ### Fine-tuning on Molecular Property Prediction